Data-and-Trust-Alliance/DPS/specification.md

 ### 4.3.8 License to use

 Details the location or point of contact for identifying the terms under which the dataset can be used, including any restrictions or obligations, clarifying legal use and distribution rights.
+License may be an End User License Agreement (EULA), subject to Data Use Agreement (DUA).

 - Element-Name: `license`
 - cardinality: 0..1